imagej/imagej.github.io/_pages/plugins/mri-perfusion.md

 ## How to use

 First of all, the perfusion gadolinium contrast agent image sequence has to be transformed into a HyperStack (use the plugin MRI Perfusion/Create HyperStack).
 It is important here that the image sequence loaded must to have a DICOM header, otherwise the method will fail to transform the image stack into a HyperStack.
-ALso, the perfusion image sequence that we say here is a image sequence with each brain slice are acquired in a period of time, which usually all the brain is acquired.
+Also, the perfusion image sequence that we say here is a image sequence with each brain slice are acquired in a period of time, which usually all the brain is acquired.

 After the HyperStack transformation step, you can choose what brain region you want to measure the perfusion metrics values[1].
 Use the ROI tool provided by ImageJ to do the brain area selection.
 Before ROI selection, you can choose the two plugin metrics methods: Maps[2] and Metrics.